 I became fascinated with nutrition and health, and read several books.
 I found myself helping folks in the supplement aisle at the health food store.

 Today, I am gluten-free, sugar-free, and dairy-free.
+I eat healthy fats like MCT oil and avocados.
 I weigh 109 pounds and have so for years.
 I start my day with the superfood smoothie, and eat lots of raw foods and lean organic fish.
-I occasionally eat grass-fed bison meat and I stay away from grains except brown rice, which doesn’t seem to bother me.
-I indulge in raw cacao bars and raw deserts.
+I occasionally eat grass-fed bison meat and I stay away from all grains today.
+I just try to avoid carbs altogether.
+I believe in ketones and bulletproof my organic coffee.
 I eat plenty of organic coconut oil and don’t believe that avocados, olive oil, or nuts will make me fat.
 I eat plenty of superfoods.

 I exercise at least five times a week.
 As a devoted yogi, I practice Modo, which is a hot yoga that hails from Canada, as well as spin and hike.

 I am more fit today at 41 then at 21.
 I believe you will not get fat if you exercise and eat clean whole foods free of processed ingredients and chemicals.
+I stay away from unhealthy foods.
+I conduct coffee enemas.
 I am an advocate for a toxic-free, clean food supply, and believe that each person can take health into his or her own hands through clean food and diet.
-Peter, eat your heart out.